-(CNN) — From pilots to travel photographers, train aficionados to tour guides, these world-wandering experts have seen the world.
+(CNN) — From pilots to travel photographers, train aficionados to tour guides, these globe-trotting experts have seen the world.

-Here they share are their favorite destinations, and why they think they shouldn't be missed.
+They share their favorite destinations, and why they think they shouldn't be missed for your next holiday.

 Out of all the beauty that Indonesia has to offer, Wayag is perhaps the most stunning spot, says Michael Travers, head of marketing and communications at SeaTrek Sailing Adventures.

 "Wayag has hundreds of thickly forested limestone karsts and islands, resulting in sheltered bays with white sand beaches and coral reefs," he says.

 There aren't any villages, let alone tourist accommodation, and guests can only really arrive by boat, adds Travers.

 "I'd definitely recommend climbing to the lookout point on the western side of the main Wayag Bay.
 It's not for the faint of heart (picture a 30-minute ascent through forest and over jagged limestone), but there are the most staggering views of paradise at the end."

 "I'd highly recommend going to Egypt now," says Geoffrey Kent, founder of Abercrombie & Kent.